-The Life Muse Leadership Development Program had 32 graduates in 2021, bringing the total to 72 since the program's inception In an effort to help team members relieve stress, find peace, and practice mindfulness.
-Switch launched the Virtual Wellness Center available to all employees.
-This provides team members with resources to improve physical and mental health and wellness.
+As of 2023, the Life Muse Leadership Development Program had 95 graduates since the program's inception.
+In an effort to help team members relieve stress, find peace and practice mindfulness, Switch launched the Virtual Wellness Center available to all employees.
+This platform provides team members with resources to improve physical and mental health and wellness.
 Examples of webinars and articles provided included: